 How To Make Money From A Blog:

-I explain all the ways bloggers make money in this blog post.
+I explain how bloggers make money in this blog post.
+And about travel blogger salary and income here.
 And even more in-depth in my free ebook when you sign up to my blog.
 But these are the ways bloggers make money:

 - Ads (This blog post focuses on this)

 - Public Speaking

 - Products and Courses

 I explain about all these in other blog posts, this post is just about ‘Ads’.

 How Much Money You Make on A Blog From Ads

 Ok, I know you want a simple answer.
 I’ll try to keep it simple.
 On this blog post you’re reading, you can see the ads right?
 Every couple of paragraphs there is an ad, at the bottom of the post there is an ad.
 Ok, I get paid for each person that is looking at this blog post.
 But how much do I get paid?
 That depends on what country the person is looking from.
 If the person is American, I get paid the most.
 Then UK/Australia etc. If the person is from Pakistan, Bangladesh etc. I get paid the least.
 Why?
 Because Western countries are much more likely to purchase something.
 Whether it’s a new iPhone cable, or a t-shirt.
 That’s the reality.

 The easiest answer to How Many Page Views Do You Need to Make Money from Your Blog comes down to RPM.
 RPM is ‘revenue per mille’ OR in normal English, how much you get paid for every 1000 people who see the ad/read the blog post.
 It’s this ‘RPM’ that varies depending on the country.
 So if you’re writing about ‘Visiting Florida’, your RPM is high because the audience is mostly American.
 If you’re writing about things to do in Bangladesh (which is exactly the kind of stuff I write, and I’m interested in!) your RPM is much lower.